uclid-org/uclid5-ssft22/README.md

 - uclid_artefact/bin - precompiled binaries for UCLID5, Z3, CVC4, CVC5, and
 delphi.
 The docker image automatically adds this to the path.
 - uclid_artefact/examples - examples to run UCLID5 on
-- uclid_artefact/uclid - the source code for UCLID5

 ## Other notes: